sophAi/TSCA/README.md

 Requirements:

-Linux, Python3.x, and numpy.
+Linux, Python(>=3.5), and numpy.

 How to run:

 1. Put tsca.py and tsca_pref.json in your working directory that contains xyz files.

+2. Change the permission of tsca.py by typing "chmod u+rx tsca.py".

-2. Run "python3 tsca.py tsca_pref.json" to perform TSCA for your xyz files.
+3. Run "./tsca.py tsca_pref.json" to perform TSCA for your xyz files.

-3. The results will be stored in the xyz folder by default.
+4. The results will be stored in the xyz folder by default.

 Options in pref.json file: